rwebaz/Medcoin-Crypto-Currency-Project/docs/pages/Wealth-Imbalance.md

 How far have we come since those early days of nebulous contraction?

-How about buying a $25 pizza with a total of 10,000 Bitcoins in May of #2010?
+How about buying a set of pizzas for a total tab of $25 USD in May of #2010 ...

+Only to pay for those pizzas with a like amount of 10,000 Bitcoins?

-If the owner of that Pizza Parlor simply stashed away the code to his Bitcoin wallet in a locked safe, he could now sell those pizza proceeds for well over $10 million dollars USD seven years later ...!
+If the delivery person or owner of that Pizza Parlor simply stashed away the code to his or her Bitcoin wallet in a locked safe, he could now sell those pizza proceeds for well over $10 million dollars USD seven years later ...!

 ## Criptomodedas